ritimoradiya/us-economic-opportunity-index/README.md

 ## Results & Insights
 ### 1. Trends – Opportunity vs Unemployment
 ![Trend – Opportunity vs Unemployment](tableau/screenshots/trend_opp_vs_unemp.png)
-As unemployment gradually declined from 2.0% to 1.7%, Opportunity Scores showed slight improvement, though they remained below zero overall.
-This suggests that lower unemploymente alone does not guarantee strong opportunity growth.
+As unemployment steadily declined from ~2.0% to 1.7% between Mar 2024 and Mar 2025, the Opportunity Score also showed a consistent upward movement.
+Although the score remained below zero, the positive trajectory indicates that improving labor conditions are beginning to foster better economic opportunities.
+This suggests that continued reductions in unemployment could push opportunity growth into stronger, positive territory.
 ### 2. Top 10 States by Business Applications
 ![Top 10 States – Business Apps](tableau/screenshots/business_apps.png)
 Florida and California dominate with **1.5M** and **1.2M** new business applications, signaling **entrepreneurial growth hubs**.